saltstack/salt/doc/ref/configuration/master.rst

 Default: :file:`/`

-The system root direcotry to operate from, change this to make Salt run from an alternative root
+The system root directory to operate from, change this to make Salt run from an alternative root

 .. code-block:: yaml